bkees/JSP-Coding-Conventions/README.md

 General Rules
 ----------------

-- No inline CSS or JS.
-CSS and JavaScript must be in their corresponding files.
+- **No inline CSS or JS:** CSS and JavaScript must be in their corresponding files.
 ``` html
 <!-- Bad -->
 <button style='color:red;' onclick='alert(1)'>